clhedrick/kerberos/README.md

 This registers the value of KRB5CCNAME (if any) so that renewd will renew it.

+## mkhomedird and pam_kmkhomedir

+In an NFS environment, pam_mkhomedir won't work, because root won't be able to change ownership of new directories to the user.
+I have created a server, which should run on the file server, and a pam client to create home directories when necessary.
+They use a Kerberized protocol between them.

 ## pam

 The issue here is two factor authentication.
 Freeipa doesn't currently support anonymous credentials with PKINIT.